-Amsterdam’s relative small size allows for a tight network and close collaboration – not only with local institutions such as ING and ABN AMRO, but also with the 500 Chinese companies present in the Netherlands, with whom dialogue is facilitated by organisations such as the Association of Chinese Investment Enterprises in the Netherlands (Chinese link).
+Amsterdam’s relative small size allows for a tight network and close collaboration – not only with local institutions such as ING and ABN AMRO, but also with the 500 Chinese companies present in the Netherlands.

 As for the Industrial & Commercial Bank of China (ICBC), Xiang insists that their relationship is one of mutually beneficial coexistence: “We’re very good friends with ICBC.
 We live in the same community in Amstelveen, and our children attend the same international school!
 They came to Amsterdam before us, and we have a lot to learn from them.”

 In the coming months, CCB will be implementing a state-of-the-art global operating system which will integrate cash management and online banking.
 They’re also establishing the welfare scheme for their employees – something that is uncommon in China but fits CCB’s spirit of integration with Dutch mentalities.

 The Dutch lifestyle: tolerance, environment and family

 “People here have strong values when it comes to tolerance, welfare and the environment,” admires Xiang.
 In this spirit, CCB not only recycle and greatly limit their car usage, they also promote a dialogue between China and Dutch experts regarding food, air and water safety.